Skip to content

 Grant and scholarship applications

 2024 funding applications closed on Dec.
-12. Grant and scholarship recipients will be announced in January 2025.
+12. Read about the 2025 grant and scholarship recipients.

 The Edge of Appalachia – Adams County Fund invests in projects serving Adams County, Ohio, that address one or more of these three focus areas: